3xGeorgi/RescureRepairs/README.md

 Testing:

 <img width="1882" height="979" alt="image" src="https://github.com/user-attachments/assets/25dbc2ec-776c-4551-a116-c2edbae4fbf5" />
-running an accessability check on the site yilded no negative results resuslts

-A series of 10  tests i ran to make sure all the features work properly
+Running an accessability check on the site yilded no negative results resuslts.
+Here are an additional 10  tests i ran to make sure all the features work properly

 1 Navigation test (do all menu buttons lead to the pages they are supposed to )- yes, initially some pages did not route, fixed
 2 Link testing- All links direct to sites they are supposed to, no specific accounts